-Below we show a cut from the Sabercut saw on the right and the Unbelievable saw on the left.
+Below we show a cut from the Sabercut Saw on the right and the Unbelievable Chainsaw on the left.
 Notice the difference in size of the cut.

 Obviously the wire saws are smaller than the chainsaw / link type saws.
 However the difference in weight and size are minimal as the table at the beginning of the article shows.
 The benefits of added speed and lower energy exertion of the chainsaw saws far outweighs the disadvantages lost by a small weight and size difference.

 The saws are easy to use but they require a lot of energy to make the cuts.
 Although there are other goals that can be achieved using the survival saws, most people will use it to cut wood for fire and shelter.
 During our testing the chainsaw type saws were far more effective at achieving our particular goal.
 As with other survival / bushcraft activities sawing with the tested tools required a certain level of physical exertion.
 Being in fair cardiovascular shape is helpful if not crucial.
 People should keep that in mind when purchasing this type of saw.
 It never hurts to ask yourself the question, would I be able to use this saw if I was injured.
 Ultimate Survival Technologies carries a fire starting product called the Blastmatch.
 This product helps the user start a fire one handed.
 We tested the product a few years back briefly, we need to go back and put it under further testing and add new pictures to the article link provided.

 During our testing the Sabercut saw would begin its cuts quickly and cleanly but as the angle of the cut would change, the saw tends to bind more often than the Unbelievable saw.
 Perhaps sharpening the teeth on the Sabercut will help with the final cuts.